tomjkidd/javascript/kotemplateplugin.js.md

 The main goals of this post are to describe how to achieve the following things:

-* Figure out how to load script tags with a plugin to load templates for knockout
+* Figure out how to dynamically load knockout templates with a RequireJS plugin

 ### Assumed Background